Delta456/box-cli-maker/README.md

 ### Color Types

-Color support is provided by the [gookit/color](https://github.com/gookit/color) module.
-This module uses `FgColor` and `FgHiColor`. `Color` is a key for the following maps:
+Color support is provided by the [gookit/color](https://github.com/gookit/color) module from which it uses `FgColor` and `FgHiColor`. `Color` is a key for the following maps:

 ```go
  fgColors map[string]color.Color = {